fqantonio/GoingInductive/README.md

 The author received no funding from private or national entities for this work

 # Intellectual property
 I confirm that I have given due consideration to the protection of intellectual property associated with this work and that there are no impediments to publication, including the timing of publication, with respect to intellectual property.
-In so doing we confirm that we have followed the regulations of our institutions concerning intellectual property.
+In so doing we confirm that I have followed the regulations of my institutions concerning intellectual property.

 # Research ethics
 I further confirm that any aspect of the work covered in this manuscript has been conducted with the ethical principles regarding students and teacher personal data that are never shown nor data is related to names, classes or dates.

+# Disclamer
+The text was writen by me, revised by Gemini AI and, finnaly, revised by my self.

 # REFERENCES